JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_07.md

 We cannot listen to others if we do not listen to ourselves.
 If I sit in silence and stillness, this transforms us.
 Yes, something so simple.
 Our society is now characterized by a greater connection with the outside world (mobile phones, the Internet), but less connection with the inside.
 We live in the shell and do not know ourselves, we ignore the treasure that lies within us.
 If I know myself, I can love myself, because if I do not love myself as a son or daughter of God, I do not love others (I cannot give what I do not have).
 If I do not love myself, we do not understand what life is about.
 Life is precisely about loving, and if we are not in life, we do not glimpse that mystery that is God.
 We only see dogmas, rituals, beliefs that are outside of us.
 We do not listen to the living God, we do not see that inner source that Jesus constantly exhorted us to seek.

 Jesus exhorted his followers to exercise an experiential faith.
-He warned them not to depend on mere intellectual assent, credulity or established authority.
-[UB 140:4.9](/en/The_Urantia_Book/140#p4_9)
+He warned them not to depend on mere intellectual assent, credulity or established authority. <a id="a79_158"></a>[UB 140:4.9](/en/The_Urantia_Book/140#p4_9)

 <figure id="Figure_2" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2023_08/Editorial-jul23-3.jpg" alt="Editorial jul23-3" width="350">
 </figure>

 … I declare unto you that my Father on Paradise does in fact govern a universe of universes by the persuasive power of his love.
 Love is the greatest of all the realities of spirit.
-Truth is a liberating revelation, but love is the supreme relationship.
-[UB 143:1.4](/en/The_Urantia_Book/143#p1_4)
+Truth is a liberating revelation, but love is the supreme relationship. <a id="a85_254"></a>[UB 143:1.4](/en/The_Urantia_Book/143#p1_4)

 **2\.
 Rectitude of intention**